YNAB vs Mint 2021: Which Budgeting App Wins?

 How Does Mint Work?

-Mint aims to make budgeting easy by allowing you to link all of your financial accounts (bank accounts, car loans, investments, etc) in one place, so you can better manage your money.
+The Mint app aims to make budgeting easy by allowing you to link all of your financial accounts (bank accounts, car loans, investments, etc) in one place, so you can better manage your money.
 It claims to help you “save smarter” by setting up custom budgets.

-When you set up your monthly budget in Mint, you select categories for every dollar you spend, so you can see where exactly your money is going.
-And, since your bank account is synced with Mint, when you buy something, that transaction is recorded in your budget within its respective category.
+When you set up your monthly budget in Mint, you select different categories for every dollar you spend, so you can see where exactly your money is going.
+And, since your bank account is synced with Mint, when you buy something, that transaction is recorded in your budget within its respective budget category.
 You can also set up notifications, so you will get alerted when you are getting close or even when you go over your monthly budget.

 Unlike YNAB, Mint provides investment monitors, so you can track your different investment accounts.
 Mint also allows you to see if there are any hidden fees that may be hampering your investment returns.